AGProjects/sylkrtc.js/API.md

 * **sendingDispositionNotification**: emitted when sending a disposition notification.
 Multiple arguments are provided.
 The `id`, `state` and `error`.
   The `error` can be null
 * **syncConversations**: emitted when the syncConversations function has results.
-A single argument is provided: a list of `messages`.
-Each `message` has the following fields:
+A single argument is provided: a list of `Message` objects.
+Each `Message` has same fields as a normal message.
+There are some 'special' content types used for replication events:
-    * contact: contact of the message.
-For outgoing messages it is the receiver, for incoming it is the sender.
-    * content: message content,
-    * content_type: message content type.
-Special content types exist to handle events:
     * message/imdn: the content field will contain the message_id,
       message_timestamp and state for the disposition change.
     * application/sylk-message-remove: the content will contain the contact and message_id fields for the message that needs to be removed.
     * application/sylk-conversation-remove: the contact/content will contain the uri of the contact that needs to be removed.
-    * direction: direction of the message, can be 'outgoing' or 'incoming'
-    * disposition: the disposition notification requested on the message
-    * message_id: message id
-    * state: message state
-    * timestamp: message timestamp

 Events emitted for message synchronisation between devices with the same account:
 * **outgoingMessage**: emitted when a different device sends a message to a contact.
 The argument will be a `message` object.